Electricity (Silk City and Dua Lipa song): Writing and production

 "Electricity" was written by Mark Ronson and Diplo of Silk City, Dua Lipa, Diana Gordon, Romy Madley Croft of The xx, Jr Blender, Jarami members Jacob Olofsson and Rami Dawod, and Maxime and Clément Picard.
 The song was produced by Silk City with Picard Brothers, Jarami, Riton, Alex Metric, and Blender handling additional production.
 The song began as a project between Ronson and Diplo, intending for it to have a Chicago house and vintage US house vibe.
 The first thing they did in the studio was write piano lines before Diplo made a beat under it; however, they had trouble finding the direction of the sound, calling upon nearly a dozen friends for assistance.
 The song took over two months to complete, going from a club song to a radio song.

 Gordon came up with the melody, which jump-started the song, while Blender came up with the catchy chorus, which was unable to work for an entire song.
 Gordon ended up recording the melody in a demo.
-English singer Florence Welch of Florence and the Machine wrote an entire song to the record, but it did not fit, so they decided to keep her electricity concept and re-write it.
+English singer Florence Welch of Florence and the Machine wrote and recorded an entire song to the record, called "Baptize", which demo leaked in 2020, but it did not fit, so they decided to keep her electricity concept and re-write it.
 Croft helped with the re-writes, writing the entire lead, and filling in some parts.
 After the many contributions, Diplo and Ronson were unsure of who they wanted to sing on it.
 They ultimately sent a demo to Lipa in November 2017, who expressed her admiration of it.
 Lipa ended up re-writing some parts and lowering the key to fit with her voice.
 She co-wrote the middle eight with Ronson.
 Ronson handled her vocal production and tracked her.
 The writers spent a lot of time perfecting the lyrics.